Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Conclusion

 \section{Conclusion}

 We have shown that word representations in LLMs are inherently compositional, and leveraged this property to introduce compositional vocabularies.
-Our framework enables token vocabularies that are more compact in the vocabulary size needed for linguistic coverage, while being more expressive and extensive.
-Our results highlight that language models can naturally operate with compositional vocabularies and suggest that, if integrated into pretraining future models, LLMs could cover more words, languages, and domains---without sacrificing performance.
-Beyond tokenizer efficiency, compositional vocabularies can introduce meaningful structure into the model’s input and output spaces---potentially serving as a form of inductive bias for morphologically-complex languages.
+Such vocabularies are more compact in size and more expressive in lexical coverage---freeing token slots that can be reallocated to words, languages, and domains that are currently tokenized inefficiently.
+Our results demonstrate that by integrating compositional vocabularies into future models, LLMs could cover more words, languages, and domains, without sacrificing performance.